zmarabeas/prizm-remote-control/README.md

 ## Prizm code
 - Download or copy the prizm.ino sketch from the prizm folder
 - Open the downloaded sketch, or create a new sketch and copy the contents of prizm.ino
-- Upload it to your prizm
+- Upload the program to your prizm
 - Press the green button on the prizm
 - Drive!